 Dolt-ironware for climbing: Bill Dolt gear, and the Dolt Hut catalog of 1960.
 Another person like Warren in being an "in" figure in the early history of rock-climbing in California, and also an unusual guy whose life ended early.

 Donner Mountain Company: Pivetta boots of Italy, such as the Pivetta 7, 8 or Eiger, imported by a Trailwise off-shoot called DMC, Donner Mountain Company

 Downhome sleeping bags: tiny little custom companies like Down Home of Arcata, Calif. (later moved to Deadwood, Oregon) (Denice and Chuck Kennedy).
 (20th listing)

-Early Winters: Bill Nicolai's "Early Winters Co." (his tent the "Light Dimension" in 1976 was probably the World's first tent utilizing Goretex, and his 1976 mountain shell parka is reputed by some to be the World's first garment product using Goretex).
+Early Winters: Bill Nicolai's "Early Winters Co." (the company's tent the "Light Dimension" in 1976 was the World's first tent utilizing Goretex, and its 1976 mountain shell parka is reputed by some to be the World's first garment product using Goretex.

 Ensolite for sleeping pads, by United States Rubber Company, trademarked in 1953, but apparently not generally available to backpackers until the later Sixties.
 Link.

 Filson of Seattle, since 1897.
 Suppliers of the Alaskan gold rush and then generations of rugged outdoorsmen needing the most durable, tough clothing, especially those in the logging industry.
 I visited their wonderful store in Vancouver, B.C. in 2018, and witnessed this monolith finally offering some of their traditional products with waterproof-breatheable fabrics like "Neoshell."
 But relax, their lineup is still strong with old favorites with waxed cotton shells and a heavyweight cotton "Tin cloth" with oil finish. www.filson.com